In May 2019, the PTAB designated precedential two IPR decisions related to its discretion to institute inter partes review.

 Continue Reading “Hearsay & Authentication” From the PTAB Judges’ Perspective

-FC Affirms Obviousness Decision by Board Trigger of Time Bar
+Federal Circuit Affirms Obviousness Decision by Board, Discusses Impact of Standing on Triggering of §315(b)’s Time Bar

 In Hamilton Beach Brands, Inc. v.
 F’real Foods, LLC, Appeal No. IPR2016-01107 (Fed.
 Cir.
 Nov.
 16, 2018), the Federal Circuit affirmed the Patent Trial and Appeal Board’s final written decision in an IPR upholding the patentability of a patent claim under 35 U.S.C. § 103.
 Additionally, the court discussed but did not determine whether improper standing at the time of filing a complaint might impact the application of the one-year time bar under 35 U.S.C. §315(b).
 The decision provides a good opportunity for practitioners to brush up on the fundamentals governing obviousness determinations and suggests that the case law surrounding the one-year time-bar under §315(c) may still evolve.